publishpress/publishpress-series/readme.txt

 *Organize Series* actually **adds** a new taxonomy to the WordPress taxonomy structure so your blog would have "categories", "tags", and "series" as the taxonomy types.

-Make sure you check out the features tab for all the neat stuff you can do!
+Make sure you check out the features section in the "other notes" tab for all the neat stuff you can do!

 == Installation ==

-**NOTE: For upgrading from earlier versions of Organize Series (1.6.3 and earlier) make sure you check out the upgrade tab.
+**NOTE: For upgrading from earlier versions of Organize Series (1.6.3 and earlier) make sure you check out the upgrade section in the "other notes" tab.
 These instructions are for fresh installs of Organize Series.**

 1. MAKE SURE YOU BACKUP YOUR WORDPRESS DATABASE (that's all in caps for a reason - nothing *should* go wrong but it's a good precaution nevertheless!!)
 1. Download the File